SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 ## <a name="requirements"></a>AD and AE Appendix Requirements

-**Q. Are the artifact description and artifact evaluation appendices required in order to submit to SC18?**
+**Q. Are AD and AE appendices required in order to submit to SC19?**

-A. No. These appendices are **not** required.
-If you do not submit any appendix, it will not disqualify your submission.
-However, if two submissions are otherwise comparable in quality, the existence and quality of appendices may be a factor in ranking one over the other.
+A. An AD appendix is _required_ for all Technical Program submissions.
+An AE appendix is _optional_ but strongly encouraged.

 **Q. Is the artifact description appendix required in order to be considered for Best Paper or Best Student Paper at SC18?**